-This administrative response protocol extends to all Stockton facilities and programs including current locations in Galloway, Atlantic City, Woodbine, Manahawkin, and Hammonton.
+Title IX and University non-discrimination policies and procedures extend to all Stockton property, facilities and programs including current locations in Galloway, Atlantic City, Nacote Creek, Woodbine, Manahawkin, and Hammonton.

 RESIDENTIAL LIFE OFFICE

 If a Resident Assistant (RA) becomes aware of a sexual assault or other form of sexual misconduct, the RA must make the complainant aware that the RA is required to report the incident to the Complex Director on duty and disclose the complainant's name so as to obtain appropriate assistance.
 Complainants should be informed that while Residence Life Staff will take steps to protect the complainant's privacy, they cannot guarantee confidentiality, as there are some circumstances in which they will be required by law to pursue some level of action to protect not only the complainant, but other members of the University community as well.
 Once contacted, the Complex Director on duty will notify the manager on call and implement the sexual misconduct protocol.